packagist/private-packagist-docs/features/integration-github-bitbucket-gitlab.md

 * Webhooks: Code changes and releases

 #### Bitbucket Server / Stash
 * OAuth: Users authenticate on Private Packagist with their Bitbucket Server accounts.
-Please contact us to set this up for the cloud plan or follow [this setup](../docs/enterprise/bitbucket-server-integration-setup.md) for enterprise.
+Please contact us to set this up for the cloud plan or follow [this setup](../docs/self-hosted/bitbucket-server-integration-setup.md) for self-hosted.
 * Synchronization:
     * Keeps users and access permissions in sync with your Bitbucket Server projects
     * Individual collaborators aren't supported